Tutorial#

 If you want to use your own models, you need to first convert them in the IR (Intermediate Representation) format.
 For detailed instructions to convert models, look here

-5. Export the video file path:
+4. Export the example video file path:

 You may download a sample video from the here.
 If you provide your own video file as an input, please make sure that it is in h264 or mp4 format.
 You can also download and use freely licensed content from the websites such as Pexels*.
 Any video with cars, or pedestrians can be used with the exercise.